jyztintan/tp/docs/DeveloperGuide.md

 **Alternative 1 (current choice): Allow inclusion of persons with matching tags, irrespective of other tags.**

-> For example, `filter t/Buyer` returns persons tagged as "Buyer", inclusing those tagged as "Buyer" and "Seller".
+> For example, `filter t/Buyer` returns persons tagged as "Buyer", including those tagged as "Buyer" and "Seller".

 Pros: Inclusive Search that returns anyone with the "Buyer" tag, increasing breadth of search outcomes.